samboy/genius-blocker/README.md

 web page.
 Not only does it block “genius.it” URLs, it also blocks Genius’s bookmarklet and Chrome plugin.

+People who try to put abusive graffiti on a webpage using a “genius.it” URL will be silently redirected to the non-Genius form of the URL.
+If the troll tries to use the bookmarklet or Chrome plugin, it will silently fail.

 ## How to install it.

 Put the file genius-blocker.js in the same directory as the html